Home/ Blogs / Guide / Motion Rate vs Refresh Rate: Decoding The Truth Behind TV Specs

 Refresh Rate: This refers to how often a display updates the image on the screen, measured in Hertz (Hz).
 A 60Hz display, for example, updates the image 60 times per second.
 This is important for reducing screen tearing and motion blur, especially in fast-paced content like gaming or sports.
 Most modern TVs and monitors have a refresh rate of at least 60Hz, with some high-end models offering 120Hz or even 240Hz.

 Motion Rate: This is a marketing term coined by Samsung to describe the way their displays handle motion.
 It's not a direct measure of the refresh rate, but rather a combination of the refresh rate and the display's ability to insert intermediate frames to reduce motion blur.
-A 240 motion rate, for instance, doesn't mean the display is refreshing at 240Hz, but rather that it's using various techniques to create a smoother motion experience.
+A motion rate 240, for instance, doesn't mean the display is refreshing at 240Hz, but rather that it's using various techniques to create a smoother motion experience.

 The Difference: So, what's the real difference between a 60Hz display and one with a 240 motion rate?
 In terms of pure refresh rate, the 60Hz display is only updating the image 60 times per second, whereas the 240 motion rate display is using various techniques to create a smoother motion experience, even if the underlying refresh rate is still 60Hz.
 This means the 240 motion rate display will likely have less motion blur and a more cinematic feel, especially in fast-paced content.